johnsamuelwrites/IA-DeepLearning/_sources/en/practical1/practical1.md

 # Practical Work 1

-**Academic year: 2021-2022**
+**Academic year: 2022-2023**

 ## Goals
-1. Recalls on numpy, pandas, scikit-learn etc.
+1. Recalls on numpy, scikit-learn etc.
 2. Implementation of perceptron in Python
 3. Introduction to Tensorflow 2.0+.

 ## Exercise 1.1 [★]
-Your first exercise consists of downloading the [Python Jupiter notebook](../../fr/TP1/TP1.ipynb) and familiarizing yourself with the different methods of the libraries: numpy, pandas, scikit-learn etc.
+Your first exercise consists of downloading the [Python Jupyter notebook](./practical1.ipynb) and familiarizing yourself with the different methods of the libraries: numpy, scikit-learn etc.

 ## Exercise 1.2 [★★]
 Implement perceptron in Python with the following features